CodeChron/fullstack-js-with-meteor-react-docs/add_a_loading_spinner.md

 ### Get the css
-Go to http://projects.lukehaas.me/css-loaders/ and grab a loader of your choiced.
+Go to http://projects.lukehaas.me/css-loaders/ and pick a loader of your choice.
 Click on "View Source" and copy the css.

 Paste the css into the following file:
 ``` /imports/components/loader/loader.css ```